Mortgage With Judgment On Credit Report Guidelines

 - If the judgment debtor has no assets, there is nothing a judgment creditor can do to collect

-- In the event if the judgment debtor has no assets, the judgment debtor is considered judgment proof which mean uncollectible
+In the event, if the judgment debtor has no assets, the judgment debtor is considered judgment proof which means uncollectible.

 Statute Of Limitations On Judgments

 Statute of limitations is the period where a judgment creditor has to try to collect and enforce the judgment.